 Collecting Guide: 11 key things to know about Prints & Multiples

-From woodcuts to lithographs, originals vs editions, the importance of different types of paper and more — an expert introduction by Head of Sale Lindsay Griffith
+From woodcuts to lithographs, originals vs editions, the importance of different types of paper and more — an expert introduction to the medium

 A print is any work of art made in multiple iterations, created through a transfer process.
 There are many different types of prints, and the process is constantly evolving, but the four best-known techniques are etching, lithography, screenprint and woodcut.